This post was originally published on May 22, 2023, and extensively updated on July 10, 2024.

-When it comes to filing taxes, married people have to decide whether to file jointly or separately.
+When it comes to filing taxes, married people must decide whether to file jointly or separately.
 It’s a decision that can impact their finances in several ways.
 For that reason, it’s important to consider all potential ramifications before filing your taxes.

 At CMP, we advise our married clients on the best way to file their taxes to minimize their tax burden and maximize the advantages of being married.
 That said, each couple has unique financial circumstances, and what works for one may not work for another.
 Here is our guide to choosing married filing jointly vs separately.